What is flexible dieting?

 Depending on their weight, current body composition and preferences, a flexible dieter eating 2000 calories per day may break this up into 150g protein, 67g fat and 200g carbohydrates).

-Typically, the people who give flexible dieting a bad name are those that disregard the guidelines and try to ‘fit’ as much processed food into their daily calorie intake as possible.
-We must remember that food is more than just a source of protein, carbohydrate, and fat – it is also our provider of vital micronutrients (vitamins and minerals) that support the many physiological functions of our bodies.
+While food selection is essentially left up to you, we must remember that food is more than just a source of protein, carbohydrate, and fat – it is also our provider of vital micronutrients (vitamins and minerals) that support the many physiological functions of our bodies.
 A healthy body is always going to perform more effectively and efficiently than one which uses excessive amounts of processed foods as a fuel source – not to mention that you will be more satisfied by foods that are nutrient dense, such as fruits & vegetables.
-That is why there are some guidelines in place!
+That is why there are some guidelines in place to help with optimising your health!
 They are as follows:

-- Follow the 80/20 rule – aim to get at least 80% of your daily calories from whole, micronutrient-dense foods that you actually enjoy.
-That leaves 20% for more processed “fun” foods!
+- Follow the 80/20 guideline – aim to get roughly 80% of your daily calories from nutrient-dense foods that you actually enjoy.
+That leaves 20% for more “fun” foods that aren’t so nutritious but good for the soul!